livingingroups/telephone2024fall/README.md

 ## 2. Review another person's code.
 (Make sure it runs and works.)

--   In Rstudio or VSCode or with git command line, "Pull" from remote.
+-   In Rstudio or with git command line, "Pull" from remote.

 -   Switch to the branch of the person you're reviewing.